 A student may take up to 8 SHC of foreign language courses and accompanying labs, in a single language, designated as General Education in the CAA as a part of this pathway.
 These courses are not a part of the Universal General Education Transfer Component.
 Students who complete these courses with a grade of "C" or better will receive transfer credit.
-The receiving university will determine whether the courses will count as general education, pre-major, or elective credit.
+The receiving university will determine whether the courses will count as general education, pre-major, or elective credit a mcniff@southwesterncc.edu j odie Waldroup, Career Coach i waldroup@southwesterncc.edu